racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 # What works

 - Sleep / Wake
-- Wifi and Bluetooth (Intel 7265 or 7260 cards with Airportitlwm.kext) **(Note: the intel kexts for wifi and bluetooth come with some issues , read the post install notes for more info, new Airportitlwm Monterey kext & fixes)**
+- Wifi and Bluetooth (Intel® Dual Band Wireless-AC 7265 or 7260 cards with Airportitlwm.kext) **(Note: the intel kexts for wifi and bluetooth come with some issues, see post install notes for more info, new Airportitlwm Monterey kext & fixes)**
 - AirPort Extreme (Broadcom BCM94360CSAX & NGFF A/E Adapter) **Recommended Upgrade to get native WiFi & Bluetooth**
 - Handoff, Continuity, AirDrop
-- iMessage, FaceTime, App Store, iTunes Store (Read post install guide for more info)
+- iMessage, FaceTime, App Store, iTunes Store (see post install guide for more info)
 - Ethernet
-- Onboard audio (Use alc_fix to fix unworking jack after replug )
+- Onboard audio (see post install guide for more info)
 - USB 2.0 / USB 3.0
 - Dual Batteries
 - Touchpad